-Being bullied by your pet pig is no joke.
+Being bullied or attacked by your pet pig is no joke.
 Even a mini-pig weighs almost as much as the average adult human.
 Any act of aggression is potentially dangerous.
 I’ve been bitten and trampled by pigs in the past, and it’s a terrifying and painful experience.

 The video below shows the mishandling in pig aggression, which became a major issue when the pig grew up.